 Caminito del Rey is a walkway hanging more than 100 metres over the Guadalhorce river in the natural site of Desfiladero de los Gaitanes, very close to the villages of Alora and Ardales, in Malaga province.
+In this article we will explain how to get to Caminito del rey from Malaga and other advices to get the most of your visit.

 The walkway was built between 1901 and 1905 to communicate two dams belonging to the Sociedad Hidrolectrica del Chorro (a hydroelectric firm of the time).